bjacquemet/personal-web/exampleSite/content/post/shortcodes.md

 ---
 title: Shortcodes
-description: Exaplanation on the shortcodes with personal_web
+description: Exaplanation on the shortcodes with personal-web
 date: 2019-04-29T16:18:12+01:00
 publishDate: 2019-04-29T19:12:12+01:00
 ---

-Introduction of the shortcodes defined in the personal_web theme.
+Introduction of the shortcodes defined in the personal-web theme.

 <!--more-->